Workload Autoscaler Configuration

 The look-back period defines the timeframe the Workload Autoscaler uses to observe CPU and memory usage when calculating scaling recommendations.
 This feature allows you to customize the historical data window used for generating recommendations, which can be particularly useful for workloads with atypical resource usage patterns.

-You can configure the look-back period in the CAST AI console under Advanced Settings of a vertical scaling policy:
+You can configure the look-back period in the Cast AI console under Advanced Settings of a vertical scaling policy:

 - Set the look-back period for CPU and memory separately.